shra1dhar/autocomplete-ts/README.md

 }
 ```

-Add this file to your project:
+Add this css to your project:
 ```css
 :root {
 	--ac-ts-input-height:  25px;